Snow & Ski Conditions Steamboat

 Depth vs Average

-Snow Reporter Comments: Saturday, March 21st, 2026 – Good Morning Skiers and Riders!
-This is Laurie with your snow report from 5am for Saturday, March 21st.
-Remember the easiest way to get up to date information is on the Ikon Pass app or website.
-Our Mid mountain base is 29 inches, the temperature is 52 degrees, the winds are 5 miles per hour from the SW, with clear skies.
-The Summit base is 49 inches, the temperature is 45 degrees, the winds are 16 miles per hour from the WSW, with clear skies.
-The base temperature is 27 degrees.
-We will be skiing and riding on 17 lifts, 142 runs, and 2351 acres on MM/PP snow.
-Celebrate spring at Steamboat Resort with the Bud Light Rocks the Boat Concert Series on March 21.
-Head to Steamboat Square at 3:30 for a free live concert featuring the Wheeland Brothers and their signature blend of surf rock, reggae, and feel-good energy.
-It’s the ultimate après scene with live music, mountain views, and a crowd ready to keep the day going.
-Get the details now at steamboat.com/events.
+Snow Reporter Comments: Sunday, March 29th, 2026 - Good Morning Skiers and Riders!
+This is Laurie with your snow report from 5am for Sunday, March 29th.
+Remember, the easiest way to get up to date information is on the Ikon Pass app or website.
+Our Mid mountain base is 16 inches, the temperature is 42 degrees, the winds are calm, with partly cloudy skies.
+The Summit base is 40 inches, the temperature is 34 degrees, the winds are 13 miles per hour from the WNW, with partly cloudy skies.
+The base temperature is 48 degrees.
+We will be skiing and riding on 11 lifts, 32 runs, and 449 acres on SP snow.
+Tonight is Sunset Happy Hour, a can't miss Steamboat activity and one that will bring you back time and again.
+Take in the view as you ride the Steamboat Gondola to Thunderhead Lodge and enjoy culinary bites, live music, and toast to the sunset while overlooking the Yampa Valley.
+Head to steamboat.com/events for event and lineup info.
+IKON passholders get to ride up for free.
 Stay in the know with the Ikon Pass App.
 Find it in the app store on your mobile device and get lift and trail statuses, conditions updates, and more.
 If you are thinking of exploring outside the ski area boundaries, and don’t know exactly where you are going, don’t go.
+Ski and Ride with Care and we will see you on the mountain!

 Lifts Open